AmpelProject/Ampel-interface/docs/sphinx/structure.rst

 For some classes, the configuration dict includes more items than are specified directly in the :class:`~ampel.model.UnitModel.UnitModel`:

-- Subclasses of :class:`~ampel.base.DataUnit.DataUnit` have the following additional properties:
+- Subclasses of :class:`~ampel.base.LogicalUnit.LogicalUnit` have the following additional properties:

-  - :attr:`~ampel.base.DataUnit.DataUnit.resource`, a subset of the `resources` section of the Ampel configuration.
-The keys are specified by entries in the class variable :attr:`~ampel.base.DataUnit.DataUnit.require`.
+  - :attr:`~ampel.base.LogicalUnit.LogicalUnit.resource`, a subset of the `resources` section of the Ampel configuration.
+The keys are specified by entries in the class variable :attr:`~ampel.base.LogicalUnit.LogicalUnit.require`.
 This can be used to specify the URLs of local services like catalog databases. :class:`~ampel.core.UnitLoader.UnitLoader` will raise an exception if no corresponding entry exists in the `resources` section.
-  - :attr:`~ampel.base.DataUnit.DataUnit.logger`, an instance of :class:`~ampel.log.AmpelLogger.AmpelLogger`.
+  - :attr:`~ampel.base.LogicalUnit.LogicalUnit.logger`, an instance of :class:`~ampel.log.AmpelLogger.AmpelLogger`.

-  All T0, T2, and T3 units are :class:`DataUnits <ampel.base.DataUnit.DataUnit>`.
+  All T0, T2, and T3 units are :class:`LogicalUnits <ampel.base.LogicalUnit.LogicalUnit>`.

-- Subclasses of :class:`~ampel.core.AdminUnit.AdminUnit` has one additional property:
+- Subclasses of :class:`~ampel.core.ContextUnit.ContextUnit` has one additional property:

-  - :attr:`~ampel.core.AdminUnit.AdminUnit.context`, the complete Ampel configuration, Mongo database connection, etc.
+  - :attr:`~ampel.core.ContextUnit.ContextUnit.context`, the complete Ampel configuration, Mongo database connection, etc.

   Contributed plugins will not typically provide these.